 Strategies For Enhancing Food Security

-In Nigeria, there is a pressing need to ensure food security through sustainable aquaculture practices.
+In South Africa, there is a pressing need to ensure food security through sustainable aquaculture practices.
 Pond-based production offers an attractive solution as it can help meet the country’s growing demand for aquatic species while minimizing environmental impacts.

 As an example of how this could be achieved, I recently visited a farm in Oyo State where I was able to observe first-hand how smallholder farmers are successfully using pond-based production systems to cultivate several varieties of fish and shrimp.
 This has enabled them to increase their yields and provide more nutritious meals to their families.